magento/merchdocs/src/shipping/magento-shipping-click-collect.md

 1. Indicate that an order is ready for pickup

     When the orders have been picked and set aside, they are marked `Ready for Pickup`.
 The customer is notified by email that their order is ready for pickup.
-To prevent duplication, any items included in pickups that are marked “Ready for Pickup” are not available to be allocated to a package.
+To prevent duplication, any items included in pickups that are marked "Ready for Pickup" are not available to be allocated to a package.

 1. After the customer picks up the package at the designated location, change the status in the upper-right corner of the pickup record to `Picked Up`.